Siddyboy/food-recipes/lemon-posset.md

 ## Ingredients

-- Cream 1 pt
+- Single cream 600 ml
-- Sugar 6 oz
+- Caster sugar 180 g
 - Lemons 2
-- Macaroons (?)
+- Amaretti biscuits

 ## Method

-1. Pare the peel from the lemons very thinly and boil with the cream.
+1. Pare the peel from the lemons very thinly (or just zest) and boil with the cream.

-1. Let it cool and when luke warm add the lemon juice sweetened with sugar.
+1. Let it cool and when luke warm add the lemon juice and sugar.

-1. Pour mixture over macarooms placed in a glass dish.
+1. Pour mixture over biscuits placed in a glass dish.

 ## Notes